aaronkyle/social-development/context/country-safeguard-systems/README.md

 ## What's the purpose of this repository?

 I use this repository to bring together different lines of research that I have done on country safeguard systesms.
 In many respects, this is more of an 'information dump' than anything else... and I am barely getting started even in organizing and sharing my own notes.
-CSS analysis involves an incredible amount of work--as rule of law tends to have a long history of documented analysis, and as laws (and governments) and constantly changing.
+CSS analysis involves an incredible amount of work&mdash;as rule of law tends to have a long history of documented analysis, and as laws (and governments) and constantly changing.

 I'd appreciate help to building out this resources and sharing tracking and anlysis of legal change.